Open-Source-Collab-Community/rasl/README.md

-# Audio Streaming library
+# Realtime Audio Streaming library

 ## Introduction
-## A rasl is Open Source library which can integrate audio streaming functionality to any web application.
+ A rasl is Open Source library which can integrate audio streaming functionality to any web application.

 ### Todo
 1. It should be implemented using web sockets(instead of Socket.io)